keboola/connection-docs/extractors/facebook-ads/index.md

 requested.
 In such case, lower the limit and run the query again.

 ## Output Data Description
-Output data represent a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) where each node is an array of objects returned from the Facebook Graph API.
+The output data represent a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) where each node is an array of objects returned from the Facebook Graph API.
 The tree is transformed into one or more CSV tables.

 Each table row represents one object.
-Each table has the primary key auto-detected during the extraction, so table data is **imported incrementally**.
+Each table has the primary key auto-detected during the extraction, so the table data is **imported incrementally**.
 The columns of the output tables represent fields from the `Fields` query option.
 Moreover, each table will always contain the following basic set of columns: